Made with sweetened rice balls on a skewer, Hanami Dango is a popular sweet enjoyed during the cherry blossom viewing in Japan.

-Bring a large pot of water to boil.
+Bring a large pot of water to a boil.
 Cook the white dango in boiling water until they start floating, about 8 minutes.
 Stir in the beginning so dango won't stick at the bottom.
 Once floating, cook for another 1 minute.

 Yomogi: If you can’t find this ingredient in a Japanese grocery store, substitute with 1 to 1.5 tsp Matcha green tea powder.